jforge/midas-demo-boot/README.md

 ### API key

 You will need an API key to access the picturesafe Midas REST-API.
-To use your personal API key with this demo project you have to save it to a
-`midas.properties` file in your classpath.
-The file entry must look like this:
+To use your personal API key with this demo project you have to save it to a file named `midas.properties` accessible through your classpath.
+The file contents must look like this:

 ```properties
 midas.apikey=<your-api-key>
 ```

 If you don't know how to include this file in your classpath, simply save it to `src/main/resources` in the project directory.
-If you don't have an API key yet please see _"Get an API key"_ in this document.
+If you don't have an API key yet please see _"Get Your API Key"_ in this document.

 ## Run demo application

+After startup the demo is available at [localhost:8080](http://localhost:8080/)

 ```bash
 mvn spring-boot:run